Central Park may be the best-known park in the world, but even so, it has secrets.

 No drag racing allowed in Central Park!
 The pathways in the park were designed in the 1850s with deliberate curves, to prevent horse-drawn carriage racing.

-Today, those curves still prevent speeding, and add some scenic benefits for cyclists.
+Today, those curves still prevent speeding, and add some scenic benefits for cyclists, skateboarders and pedestrians.

 The Ramble Cave was real and dangerous

 Back in the early days of the 20th century, when Central Park was under construction, workers discovered a natural cave near the Ramble.